AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 description: Moderate smart contract
 ---

-**Description**: This tutorial demonstrates using a multi-token contract for NFT collection creation, NFT creation, and NFT transfers to eventually create a basic NFT.
+**Description**: This tutorial demonstrates the usage of the aelf's multi-token contract for non-fungible token's (NFT) collection creation, NFT creation, and NFT transfers among various token holders.

-**Purpose**: To introduce you to multi-token contracts, NFT creation, and transfer in smart contracts.
+**Purpose**: To introduce you to multi-token contract, NFT collection creation, token generation and transfer with aelf's multi-token smart contracts.

 **Difficulty Level**: Moderate